Rabadash: Character history

 In the scene where the Tisroc, the Vizier, and Prince Rabadash secretly discuss his proposal for attacking, the Vizier and his father the Tisroc use several proverbs that Lewis created (Unseth 2011).
 Rabadash, impatient, hot-headed and intellectually clumsy, cannot hold his own in such a conversation and complains, "I have had maxims and verses flung at me all day."

 Rabadash proceeds to take his force of cavalry into Archenland.
 But King Lune and the knights of his house are warned of the invasion by Shasta, and escape into Anvard.
 Rabadash, rather than recognising that his plan has failed, lays siege to the castle.
 Shasta meanwhile crosses the mountains into Narnia, where, on hearing his news, Edmund and Lucy lead an expeditionary force to Anvard.
 Rabadash's army, outnumbered and taken by surprise, is badly defeated, and Rabadash is taken prisoner and brought before Lune's judgment.

 At the end of The Horse and His Boy, Aslan gives the captured Rabadash a chance to repent and accept the mercy of Lune, who has decided to release him on certain conditions.
 When Rabadash refuses, Aslan transforms him into a donkey.
 Aslan then decrees that Rabadash must return to the temple of Tash in Tashbaan and stand before the altar at the time of the autumn feast, when thousands of his subjects will be watching.
 If this is done, he will regain his human shape.
 However, he must live within ten miles of the temple.
 If he were to risk leaving that area, he would risk being transformed into a donkey a second time, with no hope of ever changing back.
 Because he cannot leave Tashbaan, unable to declare war while fearing that any who gain glory might overthrow him, Rabadash's reign upon assuming the throne is described as incredibly peaceful as he was labeled "Rabadash the Peacemaker" to his subjects.
 But as his people never forgot his humiliating transformation, they called him "Rabadash the Ridiculous" behind his back and after his death while calling any fool a "second Rabadash".

+Reception

+In an article for Houston Christian University, Rabadash is described as "a supreme bully", "cruel" and "spoiled", and although his comeuppance may not seem "more than a simple revenge fantasy" it actually illustrates a passage from Romans 12 about overcoming evil with good.
+This ties to Rabadash not being killed but chastened, which ensured Narnia's stability.